Shaken Baby Syndrome

 - Seizures or spasms

-- Semi-consciousness or loss of consciousness—not fully awake or aware of surroundings
+- Not fully awake or aware of surroundings

 - CT scan